salesforcecli/plugin-auth/messages/accesstoken.store.md

 A file already exists for user "%s", which is associated with the access token you provided.
 Are you sure you want to overwrite the existing file?

+# stdinTimeout

+Timed out while reading the access token from stdin.
+Pipe the access token to the command, or set the SF_ACCESS_TOKEN environment variable and use --no-prompt.